I’ve been trying to get ready for Glendale Crossing days. I’ve always had great success with chalkboards, the larger the better.

 I got this frame last week at a yard sale for $2.50.
 It’s really large!

 It can be hung either way, landscape or portrait.

 Here are some easy chalkboards that have sold really quickly in the last few years:

 I LOVE chalkboards!
-I use two in my kitchen all the time.
+Did you know I use two in my kitchen all the time?
 I wonder how I ever got along without them, oh wait, I know!
 I was younger and I didn’t have to write everything down in order to remember it!
 Is that happening to YOU yet?